michaelsacca/retinajs-for-compass-sass-less/README.md

 2. Include the script on your page (put it at the bottom of your template, before your closing \</body> tag)

 		<script type="text/javascript" src="/scripts/retina.js"></script>

+###SASS
+The Sass mixin helps for applying high-resolution background images in your stylesheet.
+You provide it with an image path and the dimensions of the original-resolution image.
+The mixin creates a media query spefically for Retina displays, changes the background image for the selector elements to use the high-resolution (@2x) variant and applies a background-size of the original image in order to maintain proper dimensions.
+To use it, download the mixin, import or include it in your SASS stylesheet, and apply it to elements of your choice.

+*Syntax:*

+		@mixin at2x($image_name, $w: auto, $h: auto, $extention: '.png')

+		The extention defaults to PNG.
+To change this - define $extention when calling (ie jpg);

+*Steps:*

+		1. Add the .at2x() mixin from retina.scss to your compass stylesheet (or reference it in an @import statement)
+		2. In your stylesheet, call the .at2x() mixin anywhere instead of using background-image

+				#logo {
+				  @include at2x('example', 200px, 100px, .jpg);
+				}

+		Will compile to:

+				#logo {
+				  background-image: url('/images/example.jpg');
+				}

+				@media all and (-webkit-min-device-pixel-ratio: 1.5) {
+				  #logo {
+				    background-image: url('/images/exampe@2x.jpg');
+				    background-size: 200px 100px;
+				  }
+				}

 ###LESS